DVT; Blood clot in the legs; Thromboembolism; Post-phlebitic syndrome; Post-thrombotic syndrome; Venous - DVT

 One type of blood-thinning medicine called warfarin (Coumadin or Jantoven) may be started along with heparin.
 Warfarin is taken by mouth.
 It takes several days to fully work.

-Another class of blood thinners works differently than warfarin.
-Examples of this class of medicines, called direct oral anticoagulants (DOAC), include:
+Another class of blood thinners are called direct oral anticoagulants (DOAC), including:

-These drugs work in a similar way to heparin and can be used right away in place of heparin.
+These medicines work in a similar way to heparin and can be used right away in place of heparin.
 Your provider will decide which medicine is right for you.

 You will most likely take a blood thinner for at least 3 months.
 Some people take it longer, or even for the rest of their lives, depending on their risk for another clot.